ajsevillano/password-generator/README.md

 ## Password generator functionalities

 - Generate a password between 1 and 30 characters
+- Forces the use that at least 1 filter
 - Using lowercase, uppercase, symbols and numbers in your password
 - Visual security indicator
 - Mobile friendly